GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/shared-objects-between-entry-points/index.md

 ---
 title: Shared objects between entry points
 importance: 1
-shortDesc: 'Can multiple entry points be safely used on a single page?'
+shortDesc: 'Can multiple entry points be used without duplicating modules?'
 ---

 Can multiple entry points be safely used on a single page?